neodelphis/neodelphis.github.io/_posts/2019-07-10-convnet-bp-en.md

 $$dw_{fckl} = dy_{fij}\cdot\frac{\partial y_{fij}}{\partial w_{fckl}}$$

-Using (9), as the double sum does not use dy indices, we can write (using a mix of sum and Einstein notation):
+Using (9), as the double sum does not use dy indices, we can write:

 $$\frac{\partial y_{fij}}{\partial w_{fckl}} = x_{c,i+k-1,j+l-1}$$